This function computes the cosine similarity between two vectors, defined by $$\cos(\theta) = \frac{x \cdot y}{\|x\|_2\|y\|_2}.$$

 So $$\cos(\theta) = 1 - \frac12\|x - y\|^2,$$

-have been normalised to be unit vectors.
+assuming x and y have been normalised to be unit vectors.

 Therefore, if we want to maximise cosine similarity, we can minimise Euclidean distance

 and then make the conversion.
-See nearest_point()
+See nearest_point().

 https://en.wikipedia.org/wiki/Cosine_similarity